-We’ve picked out 10 amazing European beaches that ooze tranquility and relaxation in abundance, and you may even be a little surprised at the location of some of them.
+We’ve picked out ten amazing European beaches that ooze tranquillity and relaxation in abundance, and you may even be a little surprised by where you'll find them.

 Take a look now and prepare for those beach holiday cravings to really kick in…